iipc/awesome-web-archiving/README.md

 * [ArchiveBox](https://github.com/pirate/ArchiveBox) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, Chrome headless, and other methods (formerly `Bookmark Archiver`). *(In Development)*
 * [archivenow](https://github.com/oduwsdl/archivenow) - A [Python library](http://ws-dl.blogspot.com/2017/02/2017-02-22-archive-now-archivenow.html) to push web resources into on-demand web archives. *(Stable)*
-* [ArchiveWeb.Page](https://archiveweb.page) - A plugin for Chrome and other Chromium based browsers that lets you interactively archive web pages, replay them, and export them as WARC data.
+* [ArchiveWeb.Page](https://webrecorder.net/archivewebpage/) - A plugin for Chrome and other Chromium based browsers that lets you interactively archive web pages, replay them, and export them as WARC & WACZ files.
 Also available as an Electron based desktop application.
 * [Auto Archiver](https://github.com/bellingcat/auto-archiver) - Python script to automatically archive social media posts, videos, and images from a Google Sheets document.
 Read the [article about Auto Archiver on bellingcat.com](https://www.bellingcat.com/resources/2022/09/22/preserve-vital-online-content-with-bellingcats-auto-archiver-tool/).
 * [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) - A Chromium based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container. *(Stable)*
 * [Brozzler](https://github.com/internetarchive/brozzler) - A distributed web crawler (爬虫) that uses a real browser (Chrome or Chromium) to fetch pages and embedded urls and to extract links. *(Stable)*